Chimstaz/microk8s-multinode-nfs/README.md

 ```
 sudo snap remove microk8s
 ```
-In CLI all objects (pods, pvc, pv, nodes, services, etc.) can be chacked using get command.
+In CLI all objects (pods, pvc, pv, nodes, services, etc.) can be checked using get command.
 With option `-o wide` this command gives more details.
 ```
 microk8s.kubectl get pod -o wide
 ```